AndrijaSyrmia/Docs/NewTargetInLLD.md

 # Adding a new ELF Machine Target to LLD

 In this blog we'll cover a method to add new **ELF Machine Targets** to **lld**, then we'll talk about implementing target specific relaxations (or transformations).
 Throughout the blog the implementation of **nanoMIPS** target will be showcased as well.
+The examples shown are done on llvm-16 (lld-16).

 ## Why LLD